Inca City of Machu Picchu: ecstasy or disappointment?

 I used it for some trips and the buses are very clean and immaculate.

-The seats on the 1st floor (semi-cama), even if the seats are lowered a little less, they still allow you to sleep peacefully.
+The seats on the 1st floor (semi-cama), allow you to sleep peacefully even if the seats do not recline very far.

 It’s nice stay almost like in a bed, but it means that the person behind will not be able to move because the front seat will rest on his/her knees.